somethingnew2-0/SimpleCSPM/README.md

 This sheet lists the active [Asset Insights](https://cloud.google.com/asset-inventory/docs/using-asset-insights) from all projects in the organization.
-There are several [insight subtypes](https://cloud.google.com/asset-inventory/docs/using-asset-insights#insight_subtypes) with this insight, please take a look at them as they provide incredibly useful information on IAM members external to your organizations (eg. an @gmail.com user address) with access to your resources as well as IAM policies with deactivated (ie. terminated) users or the `allUsers` and `allAuthenticatedUsers` principles.
+There are several [insight subtypes](https://cloud.google.com/asset-inventory/docs/using-asset-insights#insight_subtypes) with this insight, please take a look at their descriptions as they provide incredibly useful information on IAM members external to your organizations (eg. an @gmail.com user address with `EXTERNAL_MEMBER`) with access to your resources, as well as IAM policies with deactivated users (ie. `TERMINATED_MEMBER`), or the `allUsers` and `allAuthenticatedUsers` principles.

 The [`iam.allowedPolicyMemberDomains` organization policy](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains)
-can be used to reduce many of these insight subtypes by restricting IAM policies with members external to the organization including the `allUsers` and `allAuthenticatedUsers` principles.
+can be used to reduce many of these insight subtypes by restricting IAM policies with members external to the organization including the `allUsers` and `allAuthenticatedUsers` principles (ie. `PUBLIC_IAM_POLICY`).

 Below is an [Asset Insight `gcloud` command](https://cloud.google.com/asset-inventory/docs/using-asset-insights#requesting_project_insights) used to generate a similar output to this sheet.